Local Vector Biology

 - Vector of dengue fever

 Since 2000, the Food and Environmental Hygiene Department (FEHD) has been using Oviposition Trap (Ovitrap) to detect the presence of adult Aedine mosquitoes.
-Tools and methodology of dengue vector surveillance is reviewed from time to time and starting from April 2020, a new tool, gravidtrap has been adopted to replace ovitrap for monitoring the dengue vector of Aedine mosquitoes in selected areas.
-The gravidtrap is a simple device made of a black plastic container of approximately 600ml with a glue board placed inside.
+Tools and methodology of dengue vector surveillance is reviewed from time to time and starting from April 2020, a new tool, Gravidtrap has been adopted to replace ovitrap for monitoring the dengue vector of Aedine mosquitoes.
+The Gravidtrap is a simple device made of a black plastic container of approximately 600ml with a glue board placed inside.
 It is covered by a black lid with openings and a raised grey cover.

 - Area Gravidtrap Index for Aedes albopictus (AGI),